elena-nuntio/finch/nlp-models/kg/notes.md

         * NLP: how to extract semantic and structural data from text

-        * KR: how to use computer symbols to represent and process knowledge
+        * KR: how to use computational symbols to represent and process knowledge

         * AI: how to use knowledge base to help understand human language